Award 271439-CA

 Fulbright Canada Research Chair in Food Security, University of Guelph

-Global food security occurs when all people have access to sufficient, affordable, safe and healthy food to meet their needs, and this food is produced in a sustainable way.
-A growing world population, along with the rise in extreme weather events, represent twin and intersecting threats to this goal; moving towards global food security means we must produce more nutritious food while reducing the environmental impact of our food production systems.
+Global food security occurs when all people have access to sufficient, affordable, safe and healthy food to meet their needs, and this food is produced and distributed in a sustainable way.
+A growing world population, along with the rise in extreme weather events, and geopolitical instability, represent intersecting threats to this goal; moving towards global food security means we must produce more nutritious food while reducing the environmental impact of our food production systems.
 This will require collaboration between academia, government, industry and civil society; entrepreneurship across the agri-food system; innovation in research and teaching; and applied partnerships to create impact.

-This Chair’s objective is advance this goal - to generate effective and innovative contributions in research and teaching, to mobilize knowledge, and to work collaboratively with policy-makers, industry and civil society to reduce hunger and achieve food security in the developed and developing world.
-Thematically, research activities will deal with issues of sustainable food availability, food access, food use and global food system efficiencies.
+This Chair’s objective is advance this goal - to generate effective and innovative contributions in research and teaching, to mobilize knowledge, and to work collaboratively with policy-makers, industry and civil society to reduce hunger and achieve food security in Canada and across the Global North and Global South.
+Thematically, activities will deal with issues of sustainable food availability and supply, food access, food use and global food system efficiencies.

 The University of Guelph is renowned in Canada and around the world as a research-intensive and learner-centered institution, committed to open learning, internationalism and collaboration.
 There is food related expertise embedded within all 7 colleges of the University but particularly in the Ontario Agricultural College which has a long history of teaching, research and service in food and agriculture topics.
-In addition, The Arrell Food Institute at the University of Guelph acts as a hub for initiatives related to food in all aspects and it is led by key research chairs including its director, Evan Fraser.
-The Arrell Food Institute has a mandate to drive understanding of innovation towards and action on the world’s food issues.
+The Arrell Food Institute acts as a hub for initiatives related to food in all aspects.

-Specializations: Food Sustainability, climate smart, global food safety systems, food sovereignty, hunger alleviation, health and food research, food authenticity and provenance, food environment, agricultural systems, hospitality management, consumer trends and preferences, supply chains, food cultures and policies.
+Specializations: Food Sustainability, environment smart food systems, food safety & authenticity, food sovereignty, hunger alleviation, health/food , food environment, agricultural systems, hospitality management, consumer trends, food trade & supply chains, food cultures/policies.

 Fulbright Canada Research Chair in One Health, University of Guelph